 The elevator pinged the fifth floor and they stepped out.
 Kayura led them a few paces to apartment 510 and pushed a key into the lock.
 The apartment average size.
 Not too big, not too small.
 Quite nice, actually.
 It was quaint and lived in, and Rowen didn't know what to do with it all.

 "You're welcome to take a shower," Kayura told him.
 "The bathroom's down that way.
 We need to get you into some normal clothes."

-Right then a sick feeling of vertigo hit him and Rowen stumbled out of the shower and over to the toilet to throw up.
+Right then, a sick feeling of vertigo hit him and Rowen stumbled out of the shower and over to the toilet to throw up.
 He didn't have much in his stomach, but he heaved several times before he was through.
 After cleaning up and finishing his shower, Rowen just stood there in the bathroom.
 He looked at his steam covered reflection in the mirror and wondered where he should go from there.
-He wasn't going to go walking around in his towel in a stranger's apartment, especially if Kayura was around.
+He wasn't going to go walking around in just a towel in a stranger's apartment, especially if Kayura was around.

 He didn't stand in silence long before there was a knock on the door.

 "Rowen, I brought you some clothes," came Kayura's voice.